 With Proto.io you can easily add interactions to your prototypes.
 All interactions have a trigger event (that causes the interaction) and an action (the result of the trigger event).
 Trigger events may be mouse events like click, or touch events like tap, swipe, etc., or may be screen events like on orientation change, on screen show, etc. You can also set keyboard events on each screen.
 Actions are actions related to navigation, containers, item visibility, audio, video, animations and more.

-Interactions can be added through the Interactions tab in Properties Inspector of any UI item or from the Screens menu (for screen interactions).
+Interactions can be added through the Interactions tab in the Inspector of any UI item, screen or state.

-When clicked, a new modal window appears that lets you add one or more interactions.
-Each interaction can then be edited or deleted.
+When clicked, you are prompted to edit and save your interaction.
+Each interaction can then be later edited or deleted.
 You can also sort interactions for better management purposes.

 - Title – The title of the interaction